NBISweden/toolsinfo/README.md

 To add a file or make changes, first clone the [nbis-site](https://github.com/NBISweden/nbis-site) repository as described in its README.
-You will then find this repository under the directory `nbis_site/_biotools`, as a submodule.
+You will then find the tool description repository (i.e. this repository) under the directory `nbis_site/_biotools`, as a submodule.
 To see the effect of any changes you make, follow the instructions in the nbis-site README file to build and serve the NBIS web pages locally.